prince21241/PORTFOLIO-WEBSITE/README.md

-# React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:
+Personal Portfolio
+This is a personal portfolio website built with React and Vite.
+It features a fast and minimal setup leveraging Vite’s development environment, including Hot Module Replacement (HMR) for smooth development experience.

+Features
+React for building UI components

+Vite for fast build and development server with native ES modules

+Hot Module Replacement (HMR) for instant updates during development

+ESLint configured for clean and consistent code

+Plugins Used
+This project uses one of the official Vite React plugins to enable Fast Refresh:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react) uses [Babel](https://babeljs.io/) for Fast Refresh
+@vitejs/plugin-react — uses Babel for React Fast Refresh

-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+@vitejs/plugin-react-swc — uses SWC for faster React Fast Refresh (optional)

-## Expanding the ESLint configuration

-If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
-Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.
+ESLint Configuration
+For production-ready applications, it’s recommended to extend ESLint with TypeScript support and type-aware linting rules.

+If you plan to add TypeScript, check out the official Vite React TypeScript template for best practices on integrating:

+TypeScript with React and Vite

+typescript-eslint for advanced linting and type-aware rules